teamclairvoyant/airflow-scheduler-failover-controller/README.md

         scheduler_failover_controller test_connection

+6. Startup the following Airflow Daemons

+    a. webserver

+        nohup airflow webserver $* >> ~/airflow/logs/webserver.logs &

+    b. workers (If you're using the CeleryExecutor)

+        nohup airflow worker $* >> ~/airflow/logs/celery.logs &

-6. Startup the Airflow Scheduler Failover Controller
+7. Startup the Airflow Scheduler Failover Controller

     * See the above section entitled "Startup/Status/Shutdown Instructions"

-7. View the logs to ensure things are running correctly
+8. View the logs to ensure things are running correctly

     * Location of the logs can be determined by the 'logging_dir' configuration entry in the airflow.cfg

-8. View the metadata to ensure things are being set correctly
+9. View the metadata to ensure things are being set correctly

         scheduler_failover_controller metadata